 Evolution is most simply defined as descent with modification.
 Biologists’ understanding of evolution since the 1940s is called the modern synthesis1)Or neo-Darwinian synthesis., the synthesis being between evolution through natural selection and the science of genetics.2)Or between morphology and genetics.

 The modern synthesis employs mathematical (statistical) methods to study what is called a population, the collection of those members of a particular species living in a specified area.
 Population genetics considers the collective gene pool of such a population, i.e., the sum of all alleles – versions of genes3)More specifically, gene variants at the same positions on homologous – corresponding – chromosomes.
 All this gene business will be explained in a later chapter. – within the population.
-A given gene may have more than two alleles, as in the case of human blood antigens (A, B and O).
-In this context, evolution measures the changes in the distribution (frequency) of the alleles in the gene pool across generations.
+A given gene may have more than two alleles, such as those for human blood antigens (A, B and O).
 The link with what we actually see comes about when these alleles are expressed as phenotypes, i.e., observable traits in the organisms of the species.
+Evolutionary scientists measure the changes in the distribution (frequency) of the alleles in the gene pool across generations.
 The underlying genetic composition of the phenotype is the genotype.

-The modern synthesis not only merges genetics and morphology and provides mathematical techniques to evolution, it recognizes four mechanisms of evolutionary change.4)Sometimes, they may mention non-random mating as a fifth mechanism.
+The modern synthesis merges genetics and morphology and provides mathematical techniques for a quantitative study of evolutionary change.
+It recognizes four mechanisms of evolutionary change.4)Sometimes, they may mention non-random mating as a fifth mechanism.

-- Mutation is due to a random change in DNA, the genetic material.
+- Mutation is a random change in DNA , the genetic material (much more about that later on).
 Mutations are small and slow.
 They may disappear quietly without leading to evolutionary change, or lead to the death of the organism (and the allele).
 Or they may accumulate very slowly.
 Mutation is the ultimate generator of variation in alleles and so is necessary for the other three mechanisms.

 - Gene flow (or migration) is similar to genetic drift, but involves the immigration of individual organisms or alleles into one population from another.
 Pollen blown by wind may be an example of gene migration.
 The result is that genes flow from one population to another.

-In all these cases, change is a random, chance occurence, whereas natural selection is a law which always operates.
+In all these cases, change is a random, chance occurrence, whereas natural selection is a law which always operates on such changes.
 In spite of the terms often used to express evolutionary change (“Flowers have colors in order to attract bees.”), it is not teleological (goal-oriented).
 “Colored flowers attract bees and so survive better.”

-It is clear that natural selection is a process which acts on changes brought about by the other mechanisms cited.
-In addition, sex is a source of gene modification, as will be discussed in a later chapter.
+Natural selection acts on changes brought about by the other mechanisms cited.
+In addition, sex is a source of gene mixing, as will be discussed in a later chapter.
 But the oddest source of change is shuffling of the genetic material when antibodies are created in our bodies.
 More on that later, too.

-Like quantum mechanics, evoluion injects the theme of randomness into our understanding of the workings of the universe.
+Like quantum mechanics, evolution injects the theme of randomness into our understanding of the workings of the universe, but not at all on the same scale.

 However, not much is known about the sexual reproduction of, e.g., bacteria or fossils.
 So in many cases, biologists must fall back on observation of physical or genetic similarities for distinguishing species.
 It also happens that observed differences do not amount to differences in species.
 The case is complicated.

-Speciation (formation of new species from an older one) may take place when members of one species occupy different niches or habitats and each group evolves rapidly (in geological terms…) to fit into its niche, a phenomenon called adaptive radiation.
+Speciation (formation of new species from an older one) may take place when members of a species occupy different niches or habitats and each group evolves rapidly (in geological terms…) to fit into its respective niche, a phenomenon called adaptive radiation.

 In the case of genetic drift, members of the changed smaller group may rejoin the larger one (thus becoming sympatric), bringing their variations with them.
-The change may take place over a time scale less than that of the dates of adjacent rock strata, in which case there would be no intermediate fossils between the two states, hiding any continuity in the evolutionary process.
-This appearance of evolutionary stasis punctuated by discrete changes has been called punctuated equilibrium, abbreviated as “punk-eek”.8)Or, more disparagingly, “evolution by jerks”.
+The change may take place over a time scale less than that of the dates of adjacent rock strata, in which case there would be no intermediate fossils visible between the two states, hiding any continuity in the evolutionary process.
+The appearance of evolutionary stasis punctuated by discrete changes has been called punctuated equilibrium, abbreviated as “punk-eek”.8)Or, more disparagingly, “evolution by jerks”.
+Some biologists have a strange sense of humor.

 Evolution can give rise to two kinds of similar structures.
-Characters of different species which are inherited from a common ancestor are called homologous.
+Characters9)The word “character” refers to a heritable trait and may be morphological, genetic or behavioral.
+I would have said characteristics, but nobody asked me. of different species which are inherited from a common ancestor are called homologous.
 An example is the presence of the four limbs of tetrapods.
-Similar characters which are not inherited from a common ancestor are analogous, like the wings of bats and birds, and are the result of convergent evolution.
+Similar characters which are not inherited from a common ancestor are analogous, like the wings of bats and birds, and are the result of convergent evolution, the evolution of similar adaptations in species which are at most distantly related.

 Fossils and classification